quangv/docs/src/doc/monaca_ide/manual/monaca_ci/overview.rst

   .. rst-class:: clear

-.. warning:: For release build (iOS & Android), you have to start building manually in the IDE first before the Monaca CI can start the automatic build later.
+.. warning:: For release build (iOS & Android), you have to start building manually in the IDE first (one time only) before the Monaca CI can start the automatic build later.
+This is because you will need to input a valid keystore (for Android) and upload the right provisioning profile (for iOS) for release build.

 Automating Deploy Services
 ============================================